enkelprifti98/Equinix-Metal-BGP/README.md

 If your BGP session is not able to be established, you can follow the following tips for troubleshooting.

 1. Make sure that the Private IPv4 10.x.x.x Layer 3 management network is assigned to the host interface as BGP traffic with the Equinix Metal Top of Rack router is only allowed through that network.
+More specifically, BGP is only allowed with the host IP so if you have a larger subnet size such as a /29, only the first / host IP will be able to establish a BGP session with the Equinix Metal Top of Rack routers.
 2. Check if the following static routes are added to the host OS route table: (The 10.x.x.x IP should match with your server's private IPv4 gateway address.)
    ```
    route 169.254.255.1/32 via 10.x.x.x;